Cyvelnet/Laravel5-billplz/readme.md

     'Cyvelnet\Billplz\BillplzServiceProvider',

-You can also publish the config-file to change implementations to suits you.
+You can also publish the config file to change implementations to suits your configuration.

     php artisan vendor:publish